World Challenge Expeditions: Programmes/Trips

 World Challenge also offers curriculum-based educational trips.
 Subjects covered include French, German, History, and Geography.
-These programmes combine academic learning with outdoor and adventure-based activities.
+These programmes aim to combine academic learning with outdoor and adventure-based activities.

 Environmental Initiatives

-World Challenge promotes sustainable travel practices and has positioned itself as a carbon-negative student travel company.
-The organization measures and offsets its environmental impact through annual impact reports, which assess its effect on the environment, student development, local communities, and partnered projects.
+World Challenge has positioned itself as a carbon-negative student travel company.
+The organization states that it measures and offsets its environmental impact through annual impact reports, which assess its effect on the environment, student development, local communities, and partnered projects.

 Funding Model

-Participants are encouraged to contribute toward their expedition fees through fundraising efforts.
-World Challenge provides guidance on financial planning and fundraising strategies to assist students in covering the costs of their trips.
+School children are encouraged to raise money to fund their trip through fundraising and sponsorship efforts.